 Finance Director/Accountant's Office

 The Department manages four financial functions: accounting; assessments; treasury; and collections.
-Coordinates and manages budgetary and financial information, forecasting revenues for the forthcoming fiscal year and preparing the Finance Committee's annual budget in advance of the annual town meeting and coordinating and managing the budget and financial information throughout the year.
+Coordinates and manages budgetary and financial information, forecasting revenues for the forthcoming fiscal year and preparing the Town Manager's annual budget in advance of the annual town meeting and coordinating and managing the budget and financial information throughout the year.

 The Town Accountant’s office helps protect the financial interests of the town by providing oversight of the Town's finances and by ensuring that financial transactions are executed legally, efficiently, and effectively.
 The office also serves as a barrier to potential fraud or misuse of the Town's resources.